crazecoder/open_file/README.md

 # open_file

-A plug-in that can open files for android
+A plugin that can open files by native app

 ## Usage